 Each state board of nursing requires a unique number of CEs per year for license renewal.
 For example, in North Carolina, NPs need 50 CH per year to renew their license, while in Mississippi, the requirement is 40 CEU hours every two years.

-To understand the specific nuances of continuing education for licensure or certification renewal, NPs can communicate directly with the nursing board in their state of practice, or with the organization where they have obtained professional certification as an NP.
+To understand the specific nuances of continuing education for licensure or certification renewal, NPs should communicate directly with the nursing board in their state of practice and with the organization where they have obtained professional certification as an NP.

 Keep reading to learn more about resources that offer the CE opportunities NPs need to renew state licenses, maintain professional certifications, and to continue to provide effective care to patients.

 The AANP CE Center offers a comprehensive CE resource to NPs who are members of AANP.
 The benefit of these courses is that they are universally accepted by all state boards, regulatory bodies, and the American Dietetic Association.